Quimby Memorial Library Reopening Plan

 - When a library patron places a hold on an item, library staff will retrieve the item from the stacks and mark “pulled”.
 All materials being checked out will be placed in plastic bags.

 - Library requestor will be notified via email when their hold is ready for pick up.
-Please make an appointment for pick up using com or by calling 505.467.6825 or emailing firstname.lastname@example.org.
+Please make an appointment for pick up by emailing firstname.lastname@example.org

 - The external QML book drop will re-open on June 22, 2020.
 All items must be returned via the book drop so they may be quarantined (see below for details).